Rays vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 96 hits with 21 doubles, 24 home runs and 37 walks.
+- Adolis Garcia has recorded 96 hits with 21 doubles, 24 home runs and 37 walks.
 He has driven in 80 runs with six stolen bases.

 Garcia Recent Games